 How can you build social currency in a way that also drives revenue?
 Building social currency entails providing at least one of the following dimensions (or benefits) to your audience:

-• Advocacy: Developing strong brand loyalty, to the point where customers will recommend (and even defend) a brand
+- Advocacy: Developing ridiculous brand loyalty, to the point where customers will recommend your brand and defend it like it’s their firstborn

 If you can add a dimension of social currency to every interaction with your customers, it will help you deepen your customer relationship.

-• Identity: Apple fans rallied around its “Think Different” cry.
+- Identity: Apple fans rallied around its “Think Different” cry.
 These days, Apple products represent a certain status or premium.
+Owning an Apple product says something about who you are (and your willingness to spend $1,200 on a phone).

 The social currency bank account